stat4701-edav-gps/gps-taxi/README.md

 * Consider no longer using Census Blocks as larger bocks have a tendency to have larger distances.
 Perhaps this should in fact be an overlayed GRID.

+###DS
+Create flag for Census Block as either Park or no buildings.

 EB, RC, SG, DS